Social and Economic Impact of Angling in Northern Ireland Report - 2007

 A report to examine the social and economic impact of recreational angling (coarse, game and sea angling) in Northern Ireland and areas within the Loughs Agency which are in the Republic of Ireland was published in 2007.

 The main objective of this study was to identify the current and potential social and economic contribution of fisheries, angling, angling resources and angling tourism to Northern Ireland.

-The Strategic Review of Angling in Northern Ireland 2013 can be viewed here.
+The Strategic Review of Angling in Northern Ireland 2013 report, Executive Summary and update 2016 can be viewed here.

 NI Angling Forum

 The NI Angling Forum consisting of DAERA Inland Fisheries, Sports NI, the Loughs Agency, Tourism NI and key angling stakeholder organisations meet on a regular basis to review and take forward the recommendations of the 2013 review and 2016 update.